bramwelt/terraform-provider-github/website/docs/r/branch_protection.html.markdown

 `required_pull_request_reviews` supports the following arguments:

+* `number_of_approvals`: (Optional) The number of approving reviews before the pull request can be merged.
+Defaults to 1.
 * `dismiss_stale_reviews`: (Optional) Dismiss approved reviews automatically when a new commit is pushed.
 Defaults to `false`.
 * `dismissal_users`: (Optional) The list of user logins with dismissal access
 * `dismissal_teams`: (Optional) The list of team slugs with dismissal access.